openstack/openstack-manuals/doc/cli-reference/source/barbican.rst

 ``--decrypt, -d``
   if specified, retrieve the unencrypted secret data;
-  the data type can be specified with --payload-content-type.
+  the data type can be specified with --payload_content_type.

 ``--payload, -p``
   if specified, retrieve the unencrypted secret data;
-  the
-  data
-  type
-  can
-  be
-  specified
-  with
-  --payload-content-type.
-  If
-  the
-  user
-  wishes
-  to
-  only
-  retrieve
-  the
-  value
-  of
-  the payload they must add "-f value" to format returning only the value of the payload
+  the data type can be specified with --payload_content_type.
+If the user wishes to only retrieve the value of the payload they must add "-f value" to format returning only the value of the payload

 ``--payload_content_type PAYLOAD_CONTENT_TYPE, -t PAYLOAD_CONTENT_TYPE``
-  the content type of the decrypted secret (default: text/plain.
+  the content type of the decrypted secret (default: text/plain).

 .. _barbican_secret_list: